Introduction

 Parent-Offspring Bonds

-2. Products and Opportunities: Products (child) can consist of several Opportunities (parent).
+- Products and Opportunities: Products (for children) can consist of several opportunities (for parents).

 Utilizing Record Types